SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models

 We improve our system through iterative optimization of rule-based rewards.
-All $\lambda$ in the following equations are hyperparameters. \paragraph{Answer Format Correctness Evaluation.} To ensure the correctness of answer formatting, we first require that the token ``Answer:'' must appear within the last five characters of the model response.
-Considering the dual-modality annotation characteristics of the ALR dataset, we design two specific format scoring methods (denoted as $S_{\text{format}}$), calculated as follows:
+All $\lambda$ in the following equations are hyperparameters.

+\paragraph{Answer Format Correctness Evaluation.} To ensure the correctness of answer formatting, we first require that the token ``Answer:'' must appear within the last five characters of the model response.
+Considering that the SoundMind dataset covers both text and audio modalities, we design two specific format scoring methods (denoted as $S_{\text{format}}$), calculated as follows:

 \paragraph{Answer Correctness Evaluation.} Once the format compliance is verified, this module evaluates the factual accuracy of the model response.
 Specifically, the answer score ($S_{\text{answer}}$) is computed based on the consistency between the model's predicted answer and the ground truth answer, using the following formulation: